Nizomidin/biyo/backend/README.md

 # Serkor Backend (Python)

-FastAPI service that stores clinic data in Google Sheets.
+FastAPI service that stores clinic data in a local SQLite database by default (with optional Google Sheets sync).

 ## Prerequisites

 - Python 3.11+
-- Google service account with access to the target spreadsheet

 ## Setup